CatalogueOfLife/coldp/README.md

 ### accordingTo
 The latest scrutinizer who reviewed the taxonomic concept.
+In case of multiple scrutinizers concatenate their names with a semicolon.

 ### accordingToID
 An identifier for the latest scrutinizer who reviewed the taxonomic concept.
 Recommended are [ORCID identifier](https://orcid.org/about/) which can be used inside DOI metadata of the CoL.
+In case of multiple scrutinizers concatenate the ORCIDs with a semicolon in the same order as the scrutinizers above.

 ### accordingToDate
 type: [ISO8601 date](https://frictionlessdata.io/specs/table-schema/#date)